-Drivers can also shift manually via a pair of standard aluminum steering wheel shift paddles.
-Tapping the paddles up or down shifts gears automatically; there is no need to put the gearshift in a sport mode.
-There is a Sport mode, though, that holds gears longer for performance driving.
+Drivers can also shift manually via a pair of aluminum steering wheel shift paddles.
+Tapping the paddles up or down shifts gears; there is no need to put the gearshift in Sport mode.
+Selecting the Sport mode holds gears longer for performance driving.
 In the M model, we found the transmission to be in the right gear 95 percent of the time during performance driving with the transmission in Sport mode and the M Drive in the Power setting.

 Stopping power is superlative.
 Yes, this big sport-utility dips forward more prominently than BMW's sedans might under hard braking, but it pulls to a stop like a sports car.
-In typical daily rounds, we never came close to exploiting the stopping potential built into the X5.
 Moreover, the electronic controls allow a driver to maintain full steering control in full-panic stops.
-The electronics also help keep the X5 balanced when braking hard through a turn, and they now include a feature that compensates for brake fade as the brakes heat up with heavy use.
+The electronics also help keep the X5 balanced when braking hard through a turn, and they include a feature that compensates for brake fade as the brakes heat up with heavy use.

 Think of the BMW X5 as a tall sports sedan with reasonable towing capability and a great view ahead.
 It's not meant to be an off-road vehicle, and in terms of utility, the X5 lacks the cargo-passenger flexibility and ultimate cargo capacity of many competitors.
+The new engines for 2011 are a vast improvement over those they replace and are among the most powerful in the class while also being more fuel efficient.
 If sporting, on-pavement driving dynamics are the priority in a luxury SUV, the X5 is a great place to start, especially the high-performance M model.
 If family friendly utility and minimal aggravation are most important, it may not be.

-NewCarTestDrive.com correspondent J.P.
-Vettraino reported from Detroit, with Phil Berg in rural Michigan, and Kirk Bell reporting from South Carolina and Atlanta.
+J.P.
+Vettraino reports to NewCarTestDrive.com from Detroit, with Phil Berg contributing from rural Michigan, and Kirk Bell reporting from South Carolina, Atlanta and Miami.